SAP-samples/teched2023-AD266/exercises/ex2/README.md

 > **Tip:** If you prefer to run the application from within your IDE, you can also configure the environment variable in the IDE.
 For example, in IntelliJ you can achieve this via the `Run` -> `Edit Configurations` menu.

+> **Tip:** The name of the destination given here will be re-used to create the destination in the SAP BTP cockpit later on.

 Now we can replace the stub of `getDestination()` in `RegistrationServiceHandler` to actually load and return the destination.

 - [ ] 🔨 **Leverage the `DestinationAccessor` class to load the destination by its name.**